Getting Ready for Your IVF procedure:

 Other Tests Included in Ovarian Reserve-

-- Measurement of FSH, LH and Estradiol levels
+- Measurement of FSH and Estradiol levels on cycle day 2, 3 or 4

 - Antral Follicle Count (AFC) – pelvic ultrasound done early in the cycle to count the eggs available (follicles) for IVF treatment